Contributory negligence is a term that elucidates the person’s negligent acts, which causes his or her injury.

 Contributory negligence law is now active only in Maryland, Alabama, Virginia, Washington D.C., and North Carolina.

-The majority of states in the U.S. have replaced contributory negligence law with comparative negligence law.
+Most states in the U.S. have replaced contributory negligence law with comparative negligence law.

-Read more about Car accident defenses
+Read more about Car accident defenses.

 Get a Personal Attorney to Review Your Claim

-You can have a personal injury attorney study your case and claim, free-of-charge.
+You can have a personal injury attorney study your case and claim free of charge.